patoracode/HighRiseSurfers/README.md

 ## Installation

-Just download the Build folder from the GitHub repository and run the .exe file.
+If you do not have access to the Build folder, please download this whole repository and open it as a project in Unity.

 ## How to play